-Transmission Licensee Means an onshore transmission licensee or an offshore transmission licensee.
-Transmission System Has the same meaning as the term "licensee's transmission system" in the Transmission licence of a Transmission licensee .
-Unacceptable Frequency These are conditions where: Conditions i) the steady state frequency falls outside the statutory limits of 49.5Hz to 50.5Hz; or ii) a transient frequency deviation on the MITS persists outside the above statutory limits and does not recover to within 49.5Hz to 50.5Hz within 60 seconds.
+Transmission Licensee Means an onshore transmission licensee or an offshore transmission licensee Transmission System Has the same meaning as the term "licensee's transmission system" in the Transmission licence of a Transmission licensee .
+Unacceptable Frequency Conditions These are conditions where: i) the steady state frequency falls outside the statutory limits of 49.5Hz to 50.5Hz; or ii) a transient frequency deviation on the MITS persists outside the above statutory limits and does not recover to within 49.5Hz to 50.5Hz within 60 seconds.
 Transient frequency deviations outside the limits of 49.5Hz and 50.5Hz shall only occur at intervals which ought to reasonably be considered as infrequent.
+In order to avoid the occurrence of Unacceptable Frequency Conditions: a) The minimum level of loss of power infeed risk which is covered over long periods operationally by frequency response to avoid frequency deviations below 49.5Hz or above 50.5Hz will be the actual loss of power infeed risk present at connections planned in accordance with the normal infeed loss risk criteria; b) The minimum level of loss of power infeed risk which is covered over long periods operationally by frequency response to avoid frequency deviations below 49.5Hz or above 50.5Hz for more than 60 seconds will be the actual loss of power infeed risk present at connections planned in accordance with the infrequent infeed loss risk criteria.
 It is not possible to be prescriptive with regard to the type of secured event which could lead to transient deviations since this will depend on the extant frequency response characteristics of the system which NGET shall adjust from time to time to meet the security and quality requirements of this Standard.
 Unacceptable Overloading The overloading of any primary transmission equipment beyond its specified time-related capability.
 Due allowance shall be made for specific conditions (e.g. ambient/seasonal temperature), pre-fault loading, agreed time-dependent loading cycles of equipment and any additional relevant procedures.
 In operational timeframes dynamic ratings may also be used where available.

-Unacceptable Voltage Conditions Voltages out with those specified in section 6, Voltage Limits in Planning and Operating the onshore transmission system and/or outside the limits specified in Section 10, Voltage Limits in Planning and Operating an Offshore Transmission System), as applicable.
-Unacceptably High Voltage Steady state voltages above the Maximum values specified in section 6, Voltage Limits in Planning and Operating the onshore transmission system and/or above the Maximum values specified in Section 10, Voltage Limits in Planning and Operating an Offshore Transmission System), as applicable.
+Unacceptable Voltage Conditions Voltages out with those specified in Section 6, Voltage Limits in Planning and Operating the Onshore Transmission System and/or outside the limits specified in Section 10, Voltage Limits in Planning and Operating an Offshore Transmission System, as applicable.

+- Unacceptably High Voltage Steady state voltages above the maximum values specified in Section 6, Voltage Limits In Planning and Operating the Onshore Transmission System and/or above the maximum values specified in Section 10, Voltage Limits In Planning and Operating an Offshore Transmission System, as applicable. - Unplanned Outage An outage of one or more items of primary transmission apparatus and/or generation plant, initiated by manually instructed action which has not been subject to the recognised national electricity transmission system operator area outage planning process.